-Except in cases listed above, applications for places received after 15 January 2023 will not be considered until all of the applications received by that date have been dealt with.
+Except in exceptional circumstances such as those above, applications for places received after 15 January 2024 will not be considered until all of the applications received by that date have been dealt with.
 It is crucial therefore for parents to adhere to the deadline to stand a realistic chance of any of their preferences being offered.